Sandeepreddy99/Sandeepreddy99/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at linkedin.com/in/moram-sandeep-reddy-0a43351b5
 - 💪 Skilled in Java,Springboot,Javascript,Html,Salesforce,Sql,Git
-- 🏏 Loves playing cricket
+- 🏏 Love playing cricket

 <!---